-Adopting criteria from the National Register, the Spokane Register requires a nominated property must meet at least one of the below-stated requirements to be considered eligible for listing on the Spokane Register of Historic Places under Category C:
+As stated in National Register Bulletin 15, "a property must meet at least one of the following" requirements to be considered eligible for listing on the Spokane Register of Historic Places under Category C:

 - 1. Embody distinctive characteristics of a type, period, or method of construction.

 - 2. Represent the work of a master.

 - 3. Possess high artistic value.
-9

 The Ammann Apartments meets all three of the above-listed requirements.
 The property is architecturally significant under Requirement #1 because it embodies distinctive characteristics of the apartment house type, which is a multi-unit residential facility with suites suitable for middle-class tenants.
-Distinctive characteristics include a well-built multi-story brick building, an interior reception/lobby area, multiple rooms with a kitchenette and a private bathroom in each apartment unit, and windows for outside fresh air (as opposed to air from an interior light well).
+Distinctive characteristics include a well-built multi-story brick building, an interior reception/lobby area, multiple rooms with a kitchenette and a private bathroom in each apartment unit, and windows for outside fresh air (not air from a light well).

 Requirement #2 refers to the technical or aesthetic achievements of an architect or craftsman.
 Albert Held proved to be one of the most prolific professional architects in Spokane for 35 years.
 Working as a design-build architect, he designed and built more than 60 documented residential, educational, ecclesiastic, and commercial buildings in Spokane.
-No documentation has been found for the many buildings and structures he may have also designed and built in addition to the above-noted documented projects.
-An achievement credited to Albert Held that characterizes his work is as a product of lasting construction.
+There is no documentation for the many buildings and structures he may have also designed and built in addition to the above-noted documented projects.
+An achievement credited to Albert Held that characterizes his work is a product of lasting construction.
 His buildings and structures are sound and do not fail.
-Held's grasp of building technology integrated with artistic design are hallmarks of his commissions.
+Held's grasp of building technology integrated with artistic design are hallmarks of his commission.

 Requirement #3 refers to high artistic value expressed in the nominated property.
 Albert Held's work possesses high artistic value in its solid construction and strength coupled with artistic expression.
 For example, the symmetrical arched front entry portico, its second-floor flat deck surrounded by a decorative cut-out wood balustrade, and a center gabled roof dormer projecting above the portico and deck anchors the symmetry of the Ammann Apartments and lends an artistic classical influence to the building.
-Another artistic feature in the apartment building is the wide center hall located between a pair of gracefully curved staircases that rise to the second floor.
+Another artistic feature in the apartment building is the wide center hall located between gracefully curved staircases that rise to the second floor.
 The curve in the staircases tempers and softens the geometric lines of the long, wide hall.
-The attic-high clerestory lights above the second floor scatter and shed natural light over the stairs and hallway.
+The attic-high clerestory lights above the second floor scatter and shed natural light on the stairs and hallway.

-9 National Register Bulletin 15, National Park Service, 1995.
+&lt;sup>9 National Register Bulletin 15, National Park Service, 1995.